tdwg/vocab/documentation-specification.md

 **4.4.2.2 Vocabulary extension term lists**

 If a vocabulary is extended by asserting properties of terms that generate machine-computable entailments (that is, axioms), those properties SHOULD be asserted in a machine-readable document that is separate from the machine-readable document that asserts the basic properties described in Section 4.5.
 This separate document is a specialized kind of term list known as a vocabulary extension term list.
-The axioms contained in the extension list can be combined with the metadata about terms contained in a basic term definition list to create an semantically enhanced ontology.
+The axioms contained in the extension list can be combined with the metadata about terms contained in a basic term definition list to create an semantically enhanced ontology through a layered approach [GBIF-KOS].
 The annotation owl:imports is used by an ontology vocabulary to gain access to the entities and axioms contained in the basic and extension term lists [OWL-SYNTAX].

 The rdf:type of a vocabulary extension list is owl:Ontology.
 This is entailed by the range of owl:imports; nevertheless, it is desirable to assert this explicitly.
 The type of a basic term definition list SHOULD not be declared explicitly to be owl:Ontology, since this implies a level of semantics that might not concern all users of the basic term list.